PostGrad/Publier/README.md

 The system is designed as a modular monolith to keep complexity low while allowing future service separation if needed.

+## Development

+Publier targets Node.js 22.
+Use `nvm use` to ensure the correct runtime version.

 ## Platform Guarantees

 Publier makes the following guarantees to API consumers: